 There is a very beautiful incident in the 'Yoga Vasistha', when Vasistha goes on hammering the same idea into the heart and mind of Rama.
-"All this is your own thought.
+'All this is your own thought.
 You think you are so and so, you think you are this.
 You are not this.
 You think the world is this, the world is not this.
 All this is your own thinking process, mental activity.
-Drop that."
-Suddenly Rama turns around and says: "In that case are you also my mental creation, my imagination?
+Drop that.'
+Suddenly Rama turns around and says: 'In that case, are you also my mental creation, my imagination?
 If so, why are you teaching me.
-Who are you teaching?
+Who are you teaching?'
 Vasistha keeps quiet.
-Rama turns to him again and says: "Hey, what kind of a Guru are you?
-I ask you a question and you are not answering."
+Rama turns to him again and says: 'Hey, what kind of a Guru are you?
+I ask you a question and you are not answering.'
 And Vasistha responds in a very beautiful way.
-"It is not because I could not answer that I kept quiet, but it was because silence was the answer to that question."
+'It is not because I could not answer that I was quiet, but because silence was the answer to that question.'

 Ramana Maharishi has also said quite often that silence is the most eloquent language.
-But am I, the student, the aspirant (I am not yet a disciple), capable of listening to that silence or not?
+But am I, the student, the aspirant - I am not yet a disciple - capable of listening to that silence or not?
 That is the problem.
-So instead of appointing somebody as the Guru, I realise that Gurus are extremely rare in this world.
+So, instead of appointing somebody as the Guru, I realise that Gurus are extremely rare in this world.

 If I am a perfect disciple, then it is possible that the first person I meet may become my Guru.
-He may be a tramp, or it may not even be a human being, it may be an animal.
-It may be a tree or a plant, or it may be a natural phenomenon.
+He may be a tramp, or it may not even be a human being; it may be an animal, it may be a tree or a plant or it may be a natural phenomenon.
 So, if I am an ardent disciple, an ardent seeker, then it is possible for me to reach enlightenment with the help of human and non-human beings, because I have trained myself in non-verbal communication.

 When is this non-verbal communication possible?
-Only when I have learned to remain absolutely silent within myself.
-Why are we making this noise?
-Because you only understand the English language, and I only know how to make this noise.
-We are both living in the realm of noise, and we call it nice.
-We think it is nice, but it is not nice, it's noise.
-But since we have been brought up on this dish right through our life, we depend upon it.
-When I have trained myself in such a way that I am able to enter into this inner silence, then it is possible that even a stone might teach me, even a stone might become my Guru.
+Only when I have learned to remain absolutely silent within myself, when I have trained myself in such a way that I am able to enter into this inner silence, is it possible that even a stone might teach me, even a stone might become my Guru.

 There is a story, which I will give you in brief.
 A hunter, during the time of the Mahabharata, went to the Guru of Arjuna, the great archer, and requested him to teach him also.
 This old man refused.
 So the hunter went away, but his impression of the Master was so clear that he built a clay model of him and learnt everything from that clay model.
-His zeal, his devotion, and his aspiration was so intense, that the clay model could teach him.
+His zeal, his devotion and his aspiration was so intense, that the clay model could teach him.
 We are very far away from that discipleship.